CFG-Architect/cfg-architect.github.io/content/docs/articles/observer-problem.md

 **signal is an interpretive term;**\
 **information is the result of defining a change at the level of mind or an organized system.**

-The same applies to the decoding of signals.
+The same applies to the [decoding of signals](https://configism.com/articles/decoder-function/).
 At the fundamental level, reality does not decode signals.
 Reality interacts.
 Decoding appears where there is already a code, a format, a rule of reading, an expected reconstruction, a language, a protocol, or an artificially defined correspondence.

 A camera may have a decoder because a human created a format, a file, a codec, and a rule of reproduction.
 A computer may decode data because there is a defined standard.
 A human may “decode” text because they have language, memory, and mind.
 But granite does not decode sunlight.
 Water does not decode cold.
 Metal does not decode pressure.
 They interact, change, and fix a change of state.

 Therefore, decoding is not a fundamental process of observation.
-It is a later level that appears where mind, or a system created by mind, defines a change as code, sign, message, or information.\
+It is a later level that appears where mind, or a system created by mind, defines a change as code, sign, message, or information.
-*(There is an open question here: what is a “decoder” at the level of the subject, and whether it is not a result of neuroprogramming – but that belongs to another branch of inquiry.)*

 ## Levels of Observation
 This allows us to separate the levels without mixing them: